Jailhouse Medicine - A Private Contractor Flourishes Despite Controversy Over Prisoner Deaths

 The nurse who found her was Elisa Pacheco, an employee of the California Forensic Medical Group, a private company that provides correctional medical services to rural counties like Imperial, near the Mexico border.
 Pacheco later would testify Dau looked dehydrated.
 But she didn’t treat it as an emergency.

 Rather than call an ambulance – which the company said would have cost several hundred dollars – Pacheco, in her testimony, acknowledged that she instructed guards to get Dau to a hospital in 30 to 40 minutes.
 Two guards dressed Dau in orange shorts, a yellow shirt and a yellow jumpsuit, then chained her to a wheelchair.
 As they wheeled her to a van, Dau’s head slumped forward.
-One of the guards ...
+One of the guards later remembered her colleague ...

 Recent decades have seen the rise of not only private, for-profit prisons but also the privatization of other aspects of corrections systems, most notably the provision of medical care.
 As with prison privatization, the only people who have benefited are the owners of and investors in the companies.
 Everyone else – prisoners, taxpayers and the government itself – has received short shrift with little to show for privatization except empty, unrealized promises of cost savings.

 The prison medical industry is dominated by a few large corporations such as Corizon, Centurion and Wexford Health Sources, which are the core oligopoly companies.
 There are smaller players, too, though most will likely eventually be bought out by one of the larger ones.
 These smaller firms typically operate at the regional and local levels, and rarely make national news or headlines.
 Their business model is the same: to provide as few services as possible while billing the government as much as possible.
-This month’s cover story examines the California Forensic Medical Group, one of those small regional companies whose body count and track record of inadequate care, negligence, incompetence and greed puts it in the running with the larger corporations in the prison medical industry ...
+This month’s cover story examines the California Forensic Medical Group, one of those small regional companies whose body count and track record of inadequate care, negligence, incompetence and greed puts it in the running with the larger corporations in the prison medical ...

 The American Civil Liberties Union (ACLU), Boston-based Prisoners’ Legal Services of Massachusetts (PLSM) and attorney Leonard Singer filed suit against the Massachusetts Department of Correction in January 2014 to prevent prison officials from using drug-sniffing dogs to search visitors.